 The Five Minute Journal

 The Five Minute Journal is the ultimate gratitude journal.
 It offers an easy-to-use structured format, perfect for anyone interested journaling routine.
+Journaling is an incredibly positive habit for mental health.
+This journal in particular will help you improve gratitude, self-awareness, and help set life changes into perspective.

 The Five Minute Journal was designed based on the science of positive psychology, directly intended to improve happiness.
 It will help you focus on all the good that is in your life, every day.
 Tap into the power of gratitude, which has incredible benefits for the body and mind.